Reviewed by: Roger Wohlner, Investing Editor

 One of the great perks of being a full-time employee of a company is that you may have access to a 401k plan to help prepare for retirement.
 These plans allow you to contribute money to an account and invest to build wealth.

 Meanwhile, all the money you put in is deducted from your taxable income.
 Plus, in many cases, employers will match contributions up to a certain percentage.
+Some plans may also offer a Roth 401k option where contributions are made on an after-tax basis, offering the opportunity to withdraw your savings tax-free in retirement.

 Table of Contents